LiskArchive/lips/proposals/lip-introduce_bft_module.md

 ### Genesis Block Processing

-The following two steps are executed as part of the genesis block processing, see the [“Update genesis block schema and processing” LIP][lip-genesis-block-processing] for details.
+The following two steps are executed as part of the genesis block processing, see the [“Update genesis block schema and processing” LIP][research:update-genesis-block] for details.

 #### Genesis State Initialization